-The Parlaytm firmware codebase uses a C++ object oriented, single threaded, event driven architecture.
-It has a clear and repeated and extensible Active Object design pattern for easy project implementation and maintenance.
+The Parlaytm firmware codebase uses a C++ object oriented, single threaded, architecture.
+It has a clear and repeated and extensible design pan for easy project implementation and maintenance.
 This single threaded architecture prevents the threading and blocking perils that can cause intermittent instabilities.
 It also supports full software instrumentation - with external control and visibility throughout.

 There are 4 main design elements: